Julian Burnside

 Julian William Kennedy Burnside AO KC (born 9 June 1949) is an Australian barrister, human rights and refugee advocate, and author.
 He practises principally in commercial litigation, trade practices and administrative law.
-He is known for his staunch opposition to the mandatory detention of asylum seekers, and has provided legal counsel in a wide variety of high-profile cases.
+He is best known for his staunch opposition to the mandatory detention of asylum seekers, and has provided legal counsel in a wide variety of high-profile cases.

 He was made an Officer of the Order of Australia in 2009, "for service as a human rights advocate, particularly for refugees and asylum seekers, to the arts as a patron and fundraiser, and to the law."
 He unsuccessfully stood for the Division of Kooyong at the 2019 federal election as an Australian Greens candidate, but achieved the highest vote for the Greens in the seat at a federal election and allowed the party to enter into the two-party preferred vote.

 Early life

 Burnside was born in Melbourne, Victoria to Kennedy Byron Burnside and Olwen Lloyd Banks.
 His father was a prominent surgeon and his grandmother Dame Edith Burnside was a prominent charity worker.
 Burnside attended Melbourne Grammar School, graduating with a range of scholarships and prizes.
 He then studied law and economics at Monash University, with aspirations to eventually work as a management consultant.
 While at university, Burnside showed immense talent for the study of law and successfully competed in Moot Court competitions (mock court).
 He was selected to represent Monash at an international competition in New Zealand, in which he was named best speaker and won the Blackstone Cup.
 After a conversation with Sir Richard Wild, the Chief Justice of New Zealand who had adjudicated, Burnside was persuaded that he should pursue a career as a barrister.
 He obtained a Bachelor of Economics in 1972 and a Bachelor of Laws in 1973.

-Burnside has a wife, Kate, a daughter, Katherine and a foster son, Mosa.
+Burnside and his wife, Kate, have a daughter, Katherine and a foster son, Mosa.